oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

 2. Choose the *Default (current domain)* domain
 3. On the left, choose *Oracle Cloud Services*
 4. Scroll down until that you see a name like *opensearch\_agent\_group-oic-xxx-xxxx  - Connectivity Agent OAuth Client* and **click on it**.
-5. In the Service details, look for *Client ID*
+5. In the Service details, look for *Client ID* under *General Information*
     - Copy the value to your text file at *##OIC\_CLIENT\_ID##*.
 It will be of the something like 668BEAAAA904B7EBBBBBBC5E33943B\_APPID
 1. Click *Show Secret* and copy the value to your  text file at *##OIC\_CLIENT\_SECRET##*.
     ![OIC Domain](images/opensearch-confapp1.png)
-6. Scroll further down the page to find *Resources*.
+6. Scroll further down the page to find *Resources* under *Token issuance policy*
 1. Copy the scope in the row that ends with /ic/api and paste it to your text file at *##OIC\_SCOPE##*.
 It will look something like https://12345678.integration.us-phoenix-1.ocp.oraclecloud.com:443/ic/api/
     ![OIC Domain](images/opensearch-confapp2.png)